How to Report and Pay Independent Contractor Taxes

 Independent Contractor Defined by IRS

-If an employer-employee relationship exists (regardless of what the relationship is called), you are not an independent contractor and your earnings are generally not subject to Self-Employment Tax.
+Suppose an employer-employee relationship exists (regardless of what the relationship title.
+You are not an independent contractor, and your earnings are generally not subject to Self-Employment Tax.

 However, your earnings as an employee may be subject to FICA (Social Security tax and Medicare) and income tax withholding.

-For more information on determining whether you are an independent contractor or an employee, refer to the section on Independent Contractors or Employees.
+For more information on determining whether you are an independent contractor or an employee, refer to the Independent Contractors or Employees section.

-As taxes are a serious issue, you should know how to manage your tax paying, and you should be avoiding problems with the tax authorities.
+As taxes are a severe issue, you should know how to manage your tax-paying and avoid problems with the tax authorities.
 Penalties by the IRS can be painful.
-Read this article and learn how to manage your income taxes as an independent contractor to avoid troubles, and save money by knowing what and how much you can deduct the business expenses.
+Read this article and learn how to manage your income taxes as an independent contractor to avoid troubles and save money by knowing what and how much you can deduct the business expenses.

 Independent Contractor Is: